Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Evaluation of Scientific Idea Generation: Frameworks and Challenges

 \subsection{LLM-as-a-Judge Evaluation}

-The \emph{LLM-as-a-Judge} paradigm reframes large language models from generators to evaluators capable of approximating human reasoning.
+The \emph{LLM-as-a-Judge} paradigm reframes large language models from generators to evaluators capable of approximating aspects of human evaluative judgment.
 Early benchmarks such as \textit{MT-Bench and Chatbot Arena} ~\citep{zheng2023judgingllmasajudgemtbenchchatbot} showed that LLMs can reliably proxy human preferences and judgments even in zero-shot settings, establishing their use as scalable evaluators across domains.
 In scientific discovery, LLM-judges are now applied to assess plausibility, novelty, and impact of hypotheses, occupying a practical middle ground between purely computational metrics (which often miss conceptual depth), execution-based validation (which can be costly or infeasible), and labor-intensive human review.
+However, these systems do not replicate domain expertise or epistemic reasoning and should be interpreted as preference-aligned evaluators rather than substitutes for expert judgment.

 As shown in Table~\ref{table:llm-as-a-judge}, recent LLM-as-a-Judge systems can be broadly grouped into four methodological categories.
 The first involves \textbf{Prompt-based or inference-time judges}, where general-purpose LLMs are prompted or tool-called to evaluate idea quality along specific dimensions.
 The second category, \textbf{Fine-tuned judges}, trains LLMs on scientific peer-review corpora to better approximate expert judgment.
 The third, \textbf{Reinforcement-optimized judges}, refines evaluation behavior using reward models or preference optimization to enhance consistency and reasoning depth.
 Finally, \textbf{Hybrid frameworks} integrate training-time alignment with inference-time reasoning strategies, combining the model’s internalized intuition with up-to-date external knowledge to produce more stable, nuanced, and human-aligned evaluations.